It's easy being green in the EMS marketplace

-Reduce electicity use automatic lighting
+Reduce electricity use automatic lighting

-Installing motion sensitive lighting in offices, training rooms, and day rooms is an easy way to quickly reduce electricity use.
+Installing motion-sensitive lighting in offices, training rooms, and day rooms is an easy way to quickly reduce electricity use.
 Many of us are expected to have a chute time of less than a minute which doesn't leave much time for turning off the lights around the station as we leave.
 Just like the garage door goes down automatically, have the lights go out automatically.

 Green cleaning products

 "Green" cleaning products for vehicles, bathrooms, kitchens, and floors are widely available.
 Remember that "green" is more than something on a label.
-When selecting green products, ask the sales person to clearly explain the features that make the product "green" and a better alternative to other choices.
-Generally "green" products should have characteristics like being non-toxic and biodegradable.
+When selecting green products, ask the salesperson to clearly explain the features that make the product "green" and a better alternative to other choices.
+Generally, "green" products should have characteristics like being non-toxic and biodegradable.
 Most importantly, the product needs to be more than a pretty bottle.
 It needs to be functional.
 Make sure you test out the "green" cleaning supplies your vendors are offering.

 Energy Star qualified appliances

 Three appliances run nearly constantly at most EMS stations I have been in – desktop computers, computer monitors, and televisions.
 When replacing these appliances and other appliances like dishwashers, washers and dryers, and hot water heaters, choose Energy Star qualified appliances.
 An Energy Star television can use 30 percent less energy than other units.
-For computers, both desktops and laptops, learn how to use the power saving features to reduce energy consumption.
-Going into a password protected "sleep mode" is also a valuable information security precaution.
+For computers, both desktops and laptops, learn how to use the power-saving features to reduce energy consumption.
+Going into a password-protected "sleep mode" is also a valuable information security precaution.